MUNsdh/readthedocs/docs/source/Pushing to readthedocs with Github Desktop.rst

     :figwidth: 700px
     :target: ../_static/images/ GITHUBDESKTOP8.PNG

 Now that you’ve added files, you can commit them to the readthedocs.
 Open github desktop.
-ON the top left hand side of the screen you’ll see the changes you’re trying to implement.
-The Green Plus marks indicated that you’re adding new pages, while the yellow dot indicates you’re changing an existing file.
+On the top left hand side of the screen you’ll see the changes you’re trying to implement.
+The "Green Plus" indicates that you’re adding new pages, while the "Yellow Dot" indicates you’re changing an existing file.

 Before making any commits, its best practice to press “Fetch Origin” at the top of the screen.
 This will ensure that your repository is up to date before you push any changes.